Nintendo Switch (original version) vs Switch Lite: Differences Explained

 Nintendo Switch vs Switch Lite: Price

 Of course, for most people the appeal of a particular model will likely come down to price.
 And here is where you’ll currently find the biggest difference.
 The standard Nintendo Switch (complete with HD Rumble, detachable Joy-Con controllers and big screen play) can generally be purchased for around £280 – with a first-party game like Mario Kart 8 Deluxe bundled in, if you’re lucky.
 The Nintendo Switch Lite, by comparison, will net you somewhere in the region of £170-£200.
 But remember, it can only be played and used as a handheld console.

-Want to secure yourself a new Nintendo Switch Lite ahead of its launch this September?
+Want to secure yourself a new Nintendo Switch Lite ahead of its launch?
 Take a look at the current deal listings below: